The Importance of Quality of Life Assessments for Ageing Pets

 For most of us, our pets are an important part of our families.
 Sometimes, they are our whole world.
 They give us unconditional love and immense joy.
 To keep them living long, and even more importantly, great lives, we need to ensure that the care we give is tailored to the stage of their life.
 As our dogs and cats get older, they will inevitably have changes develop in their bodies that will force them to change their lifestyle.
 With adequate veterinary care, we can delay those changes or manage the impact they have in their day-to-day so they can enjoy the most of their Golden Years.

-A Quality of Life Assessment allows your veterinarian to take a look at your pet’s daily routine, see what their normal needs are and where they are having difficulties.
+A quality of life assessment for pets allows your veterinarian to take a look at your pet’s daily routine, see what their normal needs are and where they are having difficulties.
 It requires a holistic approach where we assess their pre-diagnosed conditions, current treatments, and the impact on their bodies.
 Along with what they enjoy doing, their nutrition, hygiene, the environment where they live and how their primary carer can assist.
-At Horizon Palliative Vets, we recommend a Quality of Life Assessment to be done at home, where your pet is most comfortable and more likely to demonstrate their natural behaviours.
+At Horizon Palliative Vets, we recommend a Quality of Life Assessment for pets to be done at home, where your pet is most comfortable and more likely to demonstrate their natural behaviours.
 It usually takes 1-2 hours and is followed by a written Personalised Care Plan and ongoing support.

 Signs of Declining Quality of Life in Ageing Pets